plyn85/First-Milestone-Project/README.md

       This was tested across all browsers and devices with no Issues found.

    8. The footer- This section This section was  originally taken and altered from a tutorial a link will be provided In the credit section below.
-     This was tested across all browsers an adjusted accordingly.A Bug was found In the address section on the footer In which the col class from bootstrap was causing the text to condense.
+     This was tested across all browsers an adjusted accordingly.A Bug was found In both  the address and copyright sections located in the footer.
+In which the col class from bootstrap was causing the text to condense.
     The Issue was resolved by adding  -ms-flex: none; In to the effected class In the style.css.